xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part1.md

 For example, system databases specific to the line card, such as interface-related configurations, interface states, and so on, are stored on the line card.
 Run-time configuration flows to the node (route processor, line card etc.) where it is applicable.

+The different IOS XR nodes run independently and the data partitioning also helps with fault tolerance/high-availability and low latency.

 #### Shared state concurrency

 When two or more processes have some shared state between them, IOS XR is designed for concurrent data access by multiple clients.
 For example, configuration and operational data can be accessed by multiple internal/external clients simultaneously.